JarradBaker/CI_PP4_Django_SmokyG/README.md

 - Signup - the signup form for the site
 - Logout - the logout page for the site
 - Booking - the booking page where users can book calls.
+- My Bookings - the page where users can delete/amend bookings.

 ### Django Project
 - smoky_g - Main project directory